-- Meet with your mentor to review the chapter and ask questions. - Once all chapter questions are answered and reviewed, the topic section of the online product is complete and you have met with your mentor and collectively agreed that you are ready to move on, then and only then, move to the next chapter. - Once all the chapters have been completed to the satisfaction of you and your mentor, you should begin taking the full practice exams on the ExamFX product.
-This will appear much more like the exam in that there will be a full 150 questions and they will cover all the information you have studied.
-We recommend that you consistently score 85% or better on these practice exams to show adequate preparedness for the exam.
+Another study tool included to aid in your licensing journey is an online exam simulator provided through ExamFX.
+Once all the manual chapters have been completed to the satisfaction of you and your mentor, you should begin taking the full practice exams on the ExamFX product.
+This will appear much more like the state exam in that there will be a full 150 questions and they will cover all the information you have studied.
+We recommend that you consistently score 85% or better on these practice exams to show adequate preparedness for the state exam.